Official technical guidance from VTUVIA for maintaining optimal performance on your electric bike.

 Step 6: Reconnect the Chain

-Align the ends of the chain, and use the chain tool to reattach the pin or install a replacement link or master link.
-Ensure a secure connection by testing the chain's movement and tension.
+Align the chain ends and use the chain tool to reattach the pin or install a master link.
+Ensure a secure connection.

 Step 7: Test and Adjust